 "Damaged how?"
 Loras whispered, gripping my shoulders so hard his knuckles turned white.

-As well as Encephalitis' lasting effects matching my needs nearly perfectly, as it could cause permanent memory loss and personality and behavioural changes amongst several other effects, an added bonus was that its symptoms vaguely matched my public actions over the last few days.
+As well as Encephalitis' long-lasting effects matching my needs nearly perfectly – given that it could cause permanent memory loss and personality and behavioural changes amongst several other effects – an added bonus was that its symptoms vaguely matched my public actions over the last few days.
 Which should make such a drastic injury a far easier sell.
-Also, given how few people ever fully recovered from it even with modern medical technology, the death toll and crippling damage that it must cause in Westeros meant it would be well known – and feared – by the maesters that people would go to when they inevitably decided to check my story.
+Also, given how few people ever fully recovered from it even with modern medical technology, the death toll and crippling damage that it must cause in Westeros meant it would be well known – and feared – by the maesters.
+Maesters that people would go to when they inevitably decided to check my story.

-"I thought it was just the flu at first, but I rapidly became confused and disorientated, and I seem to have lost the power of speech quickly as well, so I couldn't countermand my orders regarding treatment.
+Swallowing, I span my story and prayed it would be bought.
+"I thought it was just the flu at first, but I rapidly became confused and disorientated, and I seem to have lost the power of speech quickly as well, so I couldn't countermand my orders regarding treatment when it became obvious it wasn't.
 I'm told my personality changed several times, I couldn't remember how to walk, and I kept having fits."

 I stopped to take a gulp of wine and look away from the horror overtaking Loras' face.
 I felt terrible for what I was putting him through.
 One of the nicest people in Westeros and I was creating a personal hell for him while kicking away his biggest source of support.

 The Knight of Flowers drew breath as if to comment, so I ploughed on before he could.